durysvit/GooD_Autobackuper/README.md

 FileExistsError thrown if:
 * token file doesn't exsist — log in to Google;
 * credentials file doesn't exsist — register as a developer in Google Console — see subsection "Before starting the program";
-* rules.csv file doesn't exsist — the file will be created automatically after;
 * the path to the folder you want to copy does not exist — select an existing folder.

 FileNotUploadedException thrown if in the file has not been uploaded to Google Drive — check if the Google Drive folder ID is entered correctly; try again later; check your internet connection; re-authorize by deleting the "token.pickle" file.